openSUSE/catatonit/README.md

 ### Usage ###

 catatonit has identical usage to other basic `docker-init`'s -- you give it the command and list of arguments to that command.

+If you install `catatonit` to `/usr/bin/docker-init`, `docker run --init` will use `catatonit` as its container pid1.
+Alternatively, you can configure the Docker daemon to use `catatonit` without deleting any previously installed `/usr/bin/docker-init` by using `--init-path` (or adding an `init-path` setting in `/etc/docker/daemon.json`).
+Podman has similar options.

+Catatonit supports a very limit subset of features, in order to keep the code as simple as possible:

-If catatonit is not pid1, it will try to use the sub-reaper support in the kernel.
-You can pass `-g` if you want signals to be forwarded to the entire process group of your spawned process (otherwise it's just forwarded to the process spawned).
+* If catatonit is not pid1 (in other words, you are not in a PID namespace), it will try to use the sub-reaper support in the kernel to act as a "pseudo-init" for the process you requested.

+* You can pass `-g` if you want signals to be forwarded to the entire process group of your spawned process (otherwise it's just forwarded to the process spawned).

-If you wish to use catatonit as a convenient pause container (do not spawn a child process nor do any signal handling), use pass `-P`.
+* If you wish to use catatonit as a convenient pause container (do not spawn a child process nor do any signal handling), you can pass `-P`.

-Within a Dockerfile, you can just conveniently use catatonit as your
-entrypoint:
+If you want to include `catatonit` in your images, you can conveniently add it to your Dockerfile as an entrypoint:

 ```dockerfile
 # Runs "catatonit -- /my/amazing/script --with --args"